BV-BRC/BV-BRC-Docs/docroot/quick_references/other/subsystems_data.md

 * **Variant (formerly named Active):** A subsystem can be asserted to be active or likely if one or more functional roles are missing.
 * **Subsystem ID:** Unique identifier for the subsystem (usually the same as Subsystem Name by default).

-### Subsystem Table Tools
-Within this table you may do the following:

-* **Download** the entire contents of the table in text, CSV, or Excel format by clicking the Download button above the table on the left side.
-* **Rearrange and narrow** the list of genomes in the table via sorting (using column headers), keywords (using the Keyword box), and filtering (using the Filter Tool, described below).

 ### Filter Tool